Publish Tested/Working Hardware Page

 The current Known Issues page (https://tails.boum.org/support/known_issues/) can be hard to find, sometimes outdated and a bit contradictory (Most tested PNY drives in my experience work, as do the Sandisk Cruzer Glides).
 Although that page still has its use, in my experience with trainings, most organizations are looking to purchase hardware for a specific operation that involves Tails, and they just need to know very quickly which laptops and USB drives they should shop for.

-#2 Updated by emmapeel over 1 year ago
+#2 Updated by emmapeel almost 2 years ago

 - Assignee changed from emmapeel to huertanix